M-square/dump-map/README.md

 # dump-map
 Factorio Mod

-Output the current full map in ASCII to the file ASCII-map.txt
+The command "/dmpmap" will output the current full map in ASCII to the file ASCII-map.txt.

-Command is "/dmpmap"
+Known bugs and uncertainties
+* Assumes only 1 player
+* Is painfully slow
+* Don't know at what size it will break